defold/doc/docs/en/manuals/editor.md

 If your project uses the distributed version-control system Git this view lists any files that has been changed, added or deleted in your project.
 By synchronizing the project regularly you can bring your local copy in sync with what is stored in the project Git repository, that way you can collaborate within a team, and you won’t lose your work if disaster strikes.
 You can learn more about Git in our [Version Control manual](/manuals/version-control/).
 Some file oriented operations can be performed in this view:

-   - <kbd>Left Mouse Click</kbd> - to select a given file, and while holding <kbd>⇧ Shift</kbd> one can expand selection or while holding <kbd>Ctrl</kbd>/<kbd>⌘ Cmd</kbd> one can (un)select clicked.
-If a single changed file is selected one can click `Diff` to show the differences.
-One can click `Revert` to undo changes in all selected files.
+   - <kbd>Left Mouse Click</kbd> - to select a given file, and while holding <kbd>⇧ Shift</kbd> you can expand selection or while holding <kbd>Ctrl</kbd>/<kbd>⌘ Cmd</kbd> you can (un)select clicked.
+If a single changed file is selected you can click `Diff` to show the differences.
+You can click `Revert` to undo changes in all selected files.
    - <kbd>Double Left Mouse Click</kbd> a file to open a view of the file.
 The editor opens the file in a suitable editor, just like in the assets view.
    - <kbd>Right Mouse Click</kbd> a file to open a pop up menu from where you can open a diff view, revert all changes done to the file, find the file on the filesystem and more.

 ### Menu Bar

-On the top of the Editor view or in System Bar on Mac one can find Menu Bar with 6 menus: `File`, `Edit`, `View`, `Project`, `Debug`, `Help`.
+On the top of the Editor view or in System Bar on Mac you can find Menu Bar with 6 menus: `File`, `Edit`, `View`, `Project`, `Debug`, `Help`.
 Their functions will be explained in the manuals.

 ### Status Bar

-On the bottom bar of the Editor one can find a narrow space in which the Status is displayed, e.g.:
+On the bottom bar of the Editor you can find a narrow space in which the Status is displayed, e.g.:
 - when a new update is available a clickable button `Update Available` will be visible - check section Updating the Editor in this manual below.
 - when building or bundling a progress of it will be presented there.